-K = Minimum submergence, m;

-Q = Pump capacity, m3/s; and

-d = Pump suction bell diameter, m.

 Water storage capacity should be sufficient to prevent too frequent pump starts and stops.

 8.2.1 Sump dimensions for automatic operation can be varied to fit field condition and be in line with economical installation.
 Generally, the sump should not be deep but large and shallow.
 For efficient automatic operation, storage depth of sump of 0.7 to 1.0 m below the bottom of the pump is recommended.
 Greater sump storage depth usually adds to both installation and operation costs of the pumping plant.
 In some soils, wide and frequent fluctuations in water depth cause serious bank sloughing and channel erosion.